LookOut! Interactive Camera Gimbal Controller for Filming Long Takes

-${\tau^{\text{overlap}}}$ is set to a high strict value to prevent ID switches when a target is occluded by other people, i.e. the individual cost of assigning the target to all other detections based on IOU alone should be very high to rely on IOU.
+${\tau^{\text{overlap}}}$ is the cost of assigning the track $i$ to another detection $k$ and is set to a high strict value to prevent ID switches when a target is occluded by other people (other $k$s).
 To further reduce target switches, a track/detection pair are deemed incompatible if either the IOU cost or the appearance cost exceed defined low maximums.

-Each appearance cost $c^{\text{feature}}_{ij}$ is assigned the smallest cosine distance between $d_j$ and all versions of $t_i$ in that target's encoding gallery.
-As discussed later in this section, great care is taken to discourage imposter appearance encodings from entering a target's history.
-In the case that a rogue or noisy encoding is included, a further step is taken to reduce ID switches.
-An average of the $N$ lowest appearance costs from the target's history is computed and if found to exceed a predefined maximum, no match is allowed with this combination of detection and target.
+We assign $c^{\text{f}}_{ij}$ the cost of the lowest cost match between a target's appearance encodings and that of a detection $d_j$.
+Although we take measures to exclude rogue imposter encodings, a single matched feature encoding can produce an incorrect match.
+To mitigate this, we take an average of the $N$ lowest appearance costs from the target's history and we disallow a match between this combination of track and detection if it exceeds a predefined maximum.

 Finally, all costs are passed along to a linear assignment step~\cite{kuhn1955hungarian} where globally optimal target and detection assignments are found.